jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 T> the [Markup Completion](#completion) section of this chapter for T> more details.

+### Outline Navigation {#outline}

+Markdown Mode defines keys for hierarchical navigation in headings and lists.
+When the point is in a list, they move between list items.
+Otherwise, they move between headings.

+*   Use `C-c C-n` and `C-c C-p` to move between the next and previous visible headings or list items of any level.
+*   Similarly, `C-c C-f` and `C-c C-b` move to the next and previous visible headings or list items _at the same level_ as the one at the point.
+*   Finally, `C-c C-u` will move up to the parent heading or list item.

+T> The outline navigation commands in `markdown-mode`---`C-c C-n`, T> `C-c C-p`, `C-c C-f`, `C-c C-b`, and `C-c C-u`---are the same as in T> `org-mode`.

+### Movement by Defun

+The usual Emacs commands can be used to move by defuns (top-level major definitions), but in Markdown Mode, **a defun is a section.** As usual, `C-M-a` will move the point to the beginning of the current or preceding defun, `C-M-e` will move to the end of the current or following defun, and `C-M-h` will mark the entire defun.
+To narrow the buffer to show only the current section, use `C-x n d` (`narrow-to-defun`) and to widen again, use `C-x n w` (`widen`) as usual.

+T> The defun movement and marking commands in
+T> `markdown-mode`---`C-M-a`, `C-M-e`, and `C-M-h`---are the same as T> in Emacs more generally in programming modes.

+To include the entire subtree when marking and narrowing, Markdown Mode also defines `C-c C-M-h` (`markdown-mark-subtree`) and `C-x n s` (`markdown-narrow-to-subtree`).

+### Movement by Page

+Markdown Mode also re-defines the "page" movement and marking commands in Emacs, since they aren't otherwise useful in Markdown documents.
+Elsewhere in Emacs, pages are defined by a regular expression given in the `page-delimiter` variable, usually `^L` (control-L, the page break control code).
+Markdown Mode redefines a page to be a complete top-level subtree, so you can navigate between top-level headings using the standard Emacs page movement keys: `C-x ]` (`markdown-forward-page`) and `C-x [` (`markdown-backward-page`).
+To mark the current top-level subtree, use `C-x C-p` (`markdown-mark-page`).
+To narrow the buffer to show only the current top-level subtree, use `C-x n p` (`markdown-narrow-to-page`) and to widen again, use `C-x n w` (`widen`) as usual.

 ### Visibility Cycling

 Markdown Mode supports `org-mode`-style visibility cycling for